-The first order of business is finding a place to say.
-Fortunately, you’ll find a great selection of pet friendly hotels in Charleston.
-And plenty of restaurants welcome pets on the their patios, so covering the basics is no trouble at all.
-After that, it’s time to have fun!
-We have the suggestions you’ll need to ensure you and your furry travel buddy enjoy the best of Charleston.
+Of course, the first order of business is finding a place to stay.
+Fortunately, you’ll find a great selection of pet friendly hotels and a couple of nice campgrounds in Charleston.
+There are also plenty of restaurants welcome pets on the their patios, so covering the basics won’t be any trouble.

-Top Pet Friendly Things to do in Charleston
+Top Pet Friendly Things To Do in Charleston

-1. Stroll King Street
+1. Stroll Down King Street

 2. White Point Garden

-At the bottom of King Street, where the thoroughfare meets the harbor, you’ll find White Point Garden.
+At the bottom of King Street, where the thoroughfare meets the harbor, you’ll find pet friendly White Point Garden.
 This lush park overlooks the point were the Ashley and Cooper Rivers empty into the Atlantic.

 3. The Battery

-White Point Garden is just a few steps from The Battery – a fortified seawall protecting the tip of the peninsula.
+White Point Garden is just a few steps from The Battery, a fortified seawall protecting the tip of the peninsula.
 Originally built as an important defense for early Charleston, the seawall is now a promenade lined by antebellum homes.
 You’ll also get some great views of Fort Sumter, Sullivan’s Island Lighthouse, and Castle Pinckney.

 It’s a lovely place to take a walk with your dog when it’s not too hot or crowded.
 And watch over your shoulder for the dolphins that like to play just off the shore!